How to Organize a Golf Tournament Fundraiser [Steps + Ideas]

 Pro tip: Golfers love golfing at private clubs.
 If your event is being held at a private club, ask for a foursome donation to include in your auction.
 Be sure to ask around at all the other private clubs for foursome donations as well.

 Auctions are not the only way to raise additional funds during your golf outing.
 Your event can raise more money by adding a one-on-one contest or giving golfers the chance to buy unlimited mulligans.
-Later in this blog, we added a list of different golf fundraising ideas to include in your golf tournament.

 Another way to raise funds for your event is through sponsorships.
 Company sponsorships should be customized for each business you contact.